zhaitongqing233/Backdoor-attack-against-speaker-verification/README.md

 ```
 ./data_preprocess.py
 ```
-Two folders will be created, train_tisv and test_tisv, containing .npy files containing numpy ndarrays of speaker utterances with a 90%/10% training/testing split.
+Two folders will be created, train_tisv and test_tisv, containing .npy files of numpy ndarrays of speaker utterances with a 90%/10% training/testing split.

-# Training the clean model
+# Training the benign model

-To train the clean speaker verification model, run:
+To train the benign speaker verification model, run:
 ```
 ./train_speech_embedder.py
 ```